 Own Canada’s biggest utilities

-Using iShares XUT as an example, the top-5 holdings are: Fortis, Emera, Canadian Utilities, Brookfield Renewable Energy, and ATCO (FTS, EMA, CU, BEP.UN, and ACO.X respectively).
+Using iShares XUT as an example, the top-5 holdings at the time of this post are: Fortis, Emera, Canadian Utilities, Brookfield Renewable Energy, and ATCO (FTS, EMA, CU, BEP.UN, and ACO.X respectively).
 These stocks make up close to 70% of this ETF’s assets.
 Unless you want to speculate more, you don’t need to look much further for Canadian utilities beyond these holdings.

 Own the Telcos you love to hate